Malivil/TTT-Randomat-20/README.md

 _randomat_democracy_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
 _randomat_democracy_tiekills_ - Default: 1 - If 1, ties result in a coin toss; if 0, nobody dies in a tied vote.\
 _randomat_democracy_totalpct_ - Default: 50 - Percent of total player votes required for a vote to pass, set to 0 to disable.\
-_randomat_democracy_jesterwins_ - Default: 0 - Whether the Jester wins the round and the Swapper swaps with a player if they are voted for.
+_randomat_democracy_jestermode_ - Default: 0 - What to do when a Jester/Swapper is voted for.
+0 - Kill a random player that voted for them.
+1 - Kill the Jester/Swapper, activating their "ability".
+2 - Let the Jester/Swapper choose who of their voters to kill.

 ## I see dead people
 Drops a Visualizer whenever a player is killed